CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -RedundancyMode
-Sets the Power Redundancy of the System.
+Sets the Power Redundancy Mode of the Chassis.
+Redundancy Mode determines the number of PSUs the chassis keeps as redundant.
 N+2 mode is only supported for Cisco UCS X series Chassis.\n* `Grid` - Grid Mode requires two power sources.
 If one source fails, the surviving PSUs connected to the other source provides power to the chassis.\n* `NotRedundant` - Power Manager turns on the minimum number of PSUs required to support chassis power requirements.
 No Redundant PSUs are maintained.\n* `N+1` - Power Manager turns on the minimum number of PSUs required to support chassis power requirements plus one additional PSU for redundancy.\n* `N+2` - Power Manager turns on the minimum number of PSUs required to support chassis power requirements plus two additional PSU for redundancy.
 This Mode is only supported for UCS X series Chassis.

 ```yaml
 Type: PowerPolicy.RedundancyModeEnum